Last Updated on May 31, 2022 by Thinkster

 One of the best things about hiring a math coach, rather than a math tutor in a generic tutoring program?
 The tools and strategies they teach your child will help them in all subject areas, not just in math.

-For example, learning to slow down and take a step-by-step approach to solving problems can be helpful in everything from diagramming sentences to thinking through a five-paragraph essay.
+For example, learning to slow down and take a step-by-step approach to solve problems can be helpful in everything from diagramming sentences to thinking through a five-paragraph essay.

 Similarly, the study skills that your child will learn can be applied to everything from learning a new language to figuring out a new hobby.